 ProLogis Releases New Research Reports on Industrial Property Markets and U.S. Construction Pipeline

-- Vacancy Rate Across Top 30 Markets Falls to 7.6 Percent in Second Half of Year -
+- Vacancy Rate Across Top 30 Markets Slightly Increased to 7.8 Percent in Second Half of Year -

-- Asking Rents Continue Rising; New Warehouse Construction Remains Disciplined -
+- Asking Rents Continue to Climb; New Warehouse Construction Remains Disciplined -

-The second report, entitled U.S. Construction Pipeline Report, shows that new construction of warehouse/distribution facilities slowed during the last six months of 2006.
-New starts totaled 59 million square feet, compared with 81 million square feet in the first half of the year.
-For the year, total new starts equaled 2.7 percent of existing inventory.
+The second report, entitled U.S. Construction Pipeline Report, shows that new industrial construction activity surged during the closing months of 2007.
+New starts of bulk distribution facilities totaled 79 million square feet during the second half of 2007, compared with 66 million square feet in the first half.
+For 2007 as a whole, new starts amounted to 145 million square feet, equal to a 2.7 percent increase in the existing inventory.

 The two reports are based on market data compiled from a variety of sources, including ProLogis market officers, brokerage companies and data vendors.
-The information they contain covers the last six months of 2006 and the top 30 distribution markets across the U.S.
+The information they contain covers market conditions in the top 30 U.S. distribution markets during the last six months of 2007.

-ProLogis is the world's largest owner, manager and developer of distribution facilities, with operations in 80 markets across North America, Europe and Asia.
-The company has $26.7 billion of assets owned, managed and under development, comprising 422 million square feet (39.2 million square meters) in 2,466 properties as of December 31, 2006.
+ProLogis is the world's largest owner, manager and developer of distribution facilities, with operations in 118 markets across North America, Europe and Asia.
+The company has $36.3 billion of assets owned, managed and under development, comprising 510.2 million square feet (47.4 million square meters) in 2,773 properties as of December 31, 2007.
 ProLogis' customers include manufacturers, retailers, transportation companies, third-party logistics providers and other enterprises with large-scale distribution needs.
-Headquartered in Denver, Colorado, ProLogis employs more than 1,250 people worldwide.
+Headquartered in Denver, Colorado, ProLogis employs more than 1,500 people worldwide.
+For additional information about the company, go to http://www.prologis.com.